Gold3nboy/cryptography_1819/README.md

 ## How to participate

-For improving/modifying something you can contact me directly (here, in class, over Telegram or via mail), or you can directly open a pull request (and do it yourself).
-Since time is limited and it's very painful to be paired with lectures, I would appreciate if you group together as much changes as you can, you talk with me and then we decide when and how to manage modifications (maybe in the weekend).
+For improving/modifying something or **joining our group** you can contact me/us directly (here, in class, over Telegram or via mail), or you can directly open a pull request (and do it yourself).
+Since time is limited and it's very painful to be paired with lectures, I would appreciate if you group together as much changes as you can, you talk with us and then we decide when and how to manage modifications (maybe in the weekend).

 ## Latex
 Notes are written in Latex.